The Bankrate promise

 Flexible premiums in adjustable life insurance

-As the cash value grows, you can choose to put it towards your premiums.
-This can be useful if your employment lapses and you’re able to use the cash value to sustain payments in the interim.
+As the cash value component grows, you can choose to put it towards paying your premiums.
+This can be useful if your employment lapses, as you could use the cash value to sustain payments in the interim.
 However, if the cash value drops to zero and you cannot pay the premiums, you would have to surrender the policy.
+You should also keep in mind that borrowing against your cash value reduces the death benefit your beneficiaries would receive if you do not pay it back.

-Adjustable life policies are a good choice for anyone who wants more than the typical amount of flexibility over their policy.
+Adjustable life policies may be a good choice for anyone who wants more flexibility over their policy.
 If you predict that your need for a death benefit will change over time, an adjustable life insurance policy allows you to increase or decrease the death benefit as necessary.
-If you increase the death benefit, you may need to undergo additional underwriting, but a decrease could effectively reduce your premium costs.
+If you increase the death benefit, you may see a premium increase, but a decrease in the death benefit could effectively reduce your premium.

-As a type of permanent insurance, adjustable life is also a good fit for specific policyholders.
-If you are the parent or guardian of a person with disabilities and want to ensure that they are cared for throughout their life, permanent life insurance is a great option because it lasts for the duration of your lifetime, ensuring ongoing protection.
+As a type of permanent insurance, adjustable life may also be a good fit for specific policyholders.
+If you are the parent or guardian of a person with disabilities and want to ensure that they are cared for throughout their life, you may prefer permanent life insurance to term life insurance because it lasts for the duration of your lifetime, ensuring ongoing protection as long as premiums are paid.
+Variable life insurance can add another layer of peace of mind by allowing you the flexibility to update your permanent life insurance as needed.

-Permanent insurance is also worth considering if you are a high-wealth individual looking for ways to diversify your earnings through a range of savings vehicles.
-An adjustable life insurance policy can allow for modest growth in a tax-deferred savings account, and can play a role in a comprehensive strategic financial plan.
+Permanent life insurance may also be worth considering if you are a high-wealth individual looking for ways to diversify your earnings through a range of savings vehicles.
+A variable adjustable life insurance policy can allow for modest growth in a tax-deferred savings account, and can play a role in a comprehensive strategic financial plan, while also providing flexibility.

 Pros and cons of adjustable life insurance policies